Temperature Controller Technology and Applications

 Nevertheless, the most effective way to protect your device is to employ a PID TEC controller.
 PID controllers are being widely used for industrial process control due to being standard, time-tested and well-understood devices.
 In fact, approximately 95% of automated industrial processes utilize PID temperature controllers.
 Furthermore, as a result of process uncertainties, an elaborate temperature control system doesn’t necessarily provide better efficiency for a given set-up than a well-tuned PID temperature controller.

-The TEC-8A-24V-PID-HC-RS232 Programmable Temperature Controller cooperates with an RTD temperature sensor that makes it possible to control a temperature in the range of -100 to 100 Celsius degrees with +/-1 Celsius degrees stabilization accuracy.In stock
+The TEC-8A-24V-PID-HC-RS232 Programmable Temperature Controller is designed to seamlessly integrate with an RTD temperature sensor, enabling precise temperature control within the extensive range of -100 to 100 degrees Celsius.
+With stabilization accuracy of +/-1 degrees ...In stock

 The PID acronym stands for Proportional, Integral and Derivative, and it refers to the three control processes that occur in this TEC controller: